-Cosmoteer is perhaps best described as a cross between the game SimCity
+Cosmoteer is perhaps best described as a cross between SimCity and Star Trek.
+It is a spaceship simulator in which you build spaceships

-grid and then battle other ships to earn money, which they then use to further improve their own ship.
-As a prototype
+a small galaxy, battle other ships to earn money, and use that money further improve your own ship.

 Programming Cosmoteer has proven to be a great challenge with several very significant programming hurdles: